GraemeMalcolm/AI-102/instructions/11-language-understanding-speech.md

     - Australia: [https://au.luis.ai](https://au.luis.ai)
  2. Sign in using the Microsoft account associated with your Azure subscription.
 If this is the first time you have signed into the Language Understanding portal, you may need to grant the app some permissions to access your account details.
 Then complete the *Welcome* steps by selecting your Azure subscription and the authoring resource you just created.
 3. Open the **Conversation Apps** page, next to **&#65291;New app**, view the drop-down list and select **Import As LU**.
-Browse to the **10-luis-client** subfolder in the project folder containing the lab files for this exercise, and select **Clock&period;lu**.
+Browse to the **11-luis-speech** subfolder in the project folder containing the lab files for this exercise, and select **Clock&period;lu**.
 Then specify a unique name for the clock app.
 4. If a panel with tips for creating an effective Language Understanding app is displayed, close it.

+## Train and publish the app with *Speech Priming*

-5. At the top of the Language Understanding portal, select **Train** to train the app.
+1. At the top of the Language Understanding portal, select **Train** to train the app.
-6. At the top right of the Language Understanding portal, select **Publish** and publish the app to the **Production slot**.
+2. At the top right of the Language Understanding portal, select **Publish**.
+Then select the **Production slot** and modify the settings to enable **Speech Priming** (this will result in better performance for speech recognition).
-7. After publishing is complete, at the top of the Language Understanding portal, select **Manage**.
+3. After publishing is complete, at the top of the Language Understanding portal, select **Manage**.
-8. On the **Settings** page, note the **App ID**.
+4. On the **Settings** page, note the **App ID**.
 Client applications need this to use your app.
-9. On the **Azure Resources** page, under **Prediction resources**, if no prediction resource is listed, add the prediction resource in your Azure subscription.
+5. On the **Azure Resources** page, under **Prediction resources**, if no prediction resource is listed, add the prediction resource in your Azure subscription.
-10. Note the **Primary Key**, **Secondary Key**, and **Endpoint URL** for the prediction resource.
-Client applications need the endpoint and one of the keys to connect to the prediction resource and be authenticated.
+6. Note the **Primary Key**, **Secondary Key**, and **Location** for the prediction resource.
+Speech SDK client applications need the location and one of the keys to connect to the prediction resource and be authenticated.

 ## Prepare to use the Speech SDK with Language Understanding